 - 1. Vendors may set up booths all day Thursday before the Fair weekend, or before 8:00 a.m. on Friday of the Fair.
 Vendors needing to set up before Thursday should make arrangements with their Area Coordinators. - 2.
 The CGCF restricts vehicle movement on the fairgrounds.
 The CGCF prohibits vehicles from entering the fairgrounds after 8:00 a.m. on Friday, Saturday and Sunday.
 All vehicles already on the fairgrounds must exit by 8:30 a.m.
-Vehicles may return to the fairgrounds at 9:00 p.m.
+Vehicles may return to the fairgrounds once the All Clear has been given and the Gates have been opened by Safety.
 Friday and Saturday.
-On Sunday all Vendors must wait till the Fair Safety Coordinator gives permission to move onto the grounds when all Fairgoers have left. - 3.
+On Sunday, all Vendors must wait till the Fair Safety Coordinator gives permission to move onto the grounds when all Fairgoers have left.
+Please note this re-entry time will vary due to conditions on the fairgrounds. - 3.
 Vendors must obtain permission from the MOFGA's Facilities Coordinator before digging any holes.

-Vendors must fill in holes before leaving the fairgrounds.
+Vendors must fill in holes before leaving the fairgrounds. - 4.
+Consult with your Area's Guidelines for the time your booth needs to be cleaned up and removed from your exhibition area.